Terrain For All Tastes: Steeps, Alpine Bowls, Trees, Mushrooms, Natural Halfpipes…

 Some of our favourite alpine bowls: Eat Your Wheaties, Cheap Scotch

 Snow-covered glaciers often offer wide open runs, so if you are timid in the trees this is your kind of terrain!
 The slope angle is gentler and the skiing more “cruisy.”
 Guests can rack up huge vertical when we ski this type of terrain, which we target from late February to early April.

 Some of our favourite glaciers lines: Nordic, Twilight, Cherub, Perfect Glacier (name says it all doesn’t it?)

-Ahhh glades….one of our best terrain attributes!
-Glades are areas of trees that are openly spaced so skiing through them is much easier than regular tree skiing.
-The snow conditions are often the best in the trees as the snow has more protection from the wind and sun than an exposed slope.
-We ski our wonderful gladed terrain from the start of the season until later in the season when it begins warming up (then we stick to the higher elevations above treeline).
+Ahhh glades…one of our best terrain attributes!
+Glades are forested areas where the trees are more openly spaced, which makes it much easier to ski through them.
+Conditions are often the best in the trees, as the snow is protected from the wind and sun.
+We ski our wonderful gladed terrain from the start of the season until later in the season when it begins warming up and we move above the tree-line.

 Some of our favourite glades lines: Burn, 40 Watts, Hunter, Short and Sweet etc…there’s lots!